Waziup/learning-center-content/content/en/solutions/plant_watering_v2/guide.md

 **Step \#3:** Combining Sensing and Actuation for Automation
 ============================================================

-At this point, we want to trigger the relay to turn on the water pump, when the soil moisture sensor detects a dry soil.
+At this point, we want to trigger the relay to turn ON the water pump, when the soil moisture sensor detects a dry soil.

 Schematics
 ----------